Documentation

 Instances For

 The parent-child relation ⋖_𝕋 in a Builder strategy tree.
-Similar to edge.
+Similar to edge but data.

 Instances For